google/fuzzbench/docs/internal-documentation/service.md

+---
+layout: default
+title: The FuzzBench Service
+parent: Internal Documentation
+nav_order: 1
+permalink: /internal-documentation/service/
+---

-# The FuzzBench Service
+# # The FuzzBench service

-*** note
+{: .no_toc}

 **Note:** This document and most of the `service/` directory is only intended for use by FuzzBench maintainers.
 It will contain hardcoded values and references to things that don't make sense for other users.

-***
+- TOC
+{:toc}

 ## Overview

 This document discusses the FuzzBench service.
-The way the service works is when a user wants a new experiment they add the experiment to `experiment-requests.yaml`.
-Twice a day at 6 AM PT (13:00 UTC) and 6:00 PM PT (01:00 UTC) a cron job on the `service` instance will execute the script `run.bash`. `run.bash` will clone FuzzBench and then execute `automatic_run_experiment.py` which starts newly requested experiments.
+The service works as follows:
+When a user wants a new experiment they add the experiment to `experiment-requests.yaml`.
+Twice a day at 6 AM PT (13:00 UTC) and 6 PM PT (01:00 UTC) a cron job on the `service` instance will execute the script `run.bash`. `run.bash` will clone FuzzBench and then execute `automatic_run_experiment.py` which starts newly requested experiments.